mlpce/tosbindl/README.md

   ```

 ### gemdos.Cprnout (c)
   Cprnout.
-Sends a character to parallel port
+Write a character to GEMDOS handle 3 (normally the printer).

   ```
   Parameters